 Opportunity Fund is a nonprofit lending institution built on the belief that small amounts of money and financial advice can help people improve their lives, and that doing so can drive economic mobility and build stronger communities.
-Opportunity Fund’s tagline is “working capital for working people.”
-Established in 1994, they have three locations in California and work exclusively with California businesses.
+Opportunity Fund's tagline is "working capital for working people."
+Established in 1994, they have three locations in California and primarily work with California businesses.
+Consumers that choose Opportunity Fund should remember that they must have a credit score of 550 or higher.

 Their micro-loan and micro-savings account programs offer those who would normally be turned away by a bank the opportunity to save money and expand business.
 They also offer 12 hours of free financial education classes that cover topics such as budgeting, credit repair, and goal setting for account owners who meet their savings goals.
 Opportunity Fund's system of micro-finance has been reported on and praised in multiple national news sources, and as a company, Opportunity Fund continues to grow and assist thousands of small businesses thrive.